Qualis/www-qual-is/_posts/science-and-religion.md

 Beyond these institutional parallels, both science and religion serve similar psychological functions.
 They offer comfort against uncertainty by providing explanatory frameworks.
 Science promises that chaos has underlying order discoverable through method; religion promises that suffering has meaning within larger purpose.
 Both create communities around shared beliefs, whether in natural laws or divine providence.

 Neither eliminates mystery; they relocate it.
 Religion places mystery in the divine; science places it in the yet-to-be-discovered.
 Both provide the psychological comfort of knowing there are authoritative answers, even if we don't possess them all yet.

+These institutional patterns aren't unique to contemporary science—they've repeated throughout history with each paradigm shift.

 ## Skepticism and Shifting Truth